MattressPadley/bump/README.md

 ## Requirements

 - Git repository (must be run from within a git repo)
+- Clean working directory (no uncommitted changes)
 - At least one supported project file
 - GitHub CLI (`gh`) configured for release creation
+- For repositories with submodules: submodules should point to release tags for best practices